strapi/strapi/docs/v3.x/concepts/models.md

 - `timestamps`: This tells the model which attributes to use for timestamps.
 Accepts either `boolean` or `Array` of strings where first element is create date and second element is update date.
 Default value when set to `true` for Bookshelf is `["created_at", "updated_at"]` and for MongoDB is `["createdAt", "updatedAt"]`.

-- `privateAttributes`: This configuration allows to treat as private a set of attributes, even if they're not actually defined as attributes in the model.
+- `privateAttributes`: This configuration allows to treat a set of attributes as private, even if they're not actually defined as attributes in the model.
 Accepts an `Array` of strings.
 It could be used to remove from API responses timestamps or `_v` when using MongoDB.
-The set of `privateAttributes` defined in the model are merged with the `privateAttributes` defined in the global Strapi configuration only when `ignoreGlobalPrivateAttributes` is set to `false`.
+The set of `privateAttributes` defined in the model are merged with the `privateAttributes` defined in the global Strapi configuration.

-- `ignoreGlobalPrivateAttributes`: This configuration allows to ignore the global `privateAttributes`.
-The set of `privateAttributes` defined in the model won't be merged with the `privateAttributes` defined in the global Strapi configuration.
+- `ignorePrivateFor`: This configuration allows to ignore some attributes from the global `privateAttributes` configuration.
+Accepts an `Array` of strings.
+The attributes defined in this `Array` will be removed from the final merged `Array` from the model and global `privateAttributes` configuration.

 **Path —** `User.settings.json`.